Ibiza with kids

-In Ibiza we came across a few different types of beaches… rocky ones with a bunch of rock pools to explore (one of our favourite activities in Ibiza.)
+In Ibiza we came across a few different types of beaches… rocky ones with a bunch of rock pools to explore (one of our favorite activities in Ibiza.)
 There were abandoned beaches and busy beaches.
 We loved them all.
-Though David was rather chocked with the ladies in thongs and no tops in Ibiza town!
+Though David was rather shocked with the ladies in thongs and no tops in Ibiza town!
 Ha.

 Take long and scenic walks